prashant-kapri/ramp-fe-challenge/README.md

 **Actual:** The employees filter shows "Loading employees..." after clicking **View more** until new transactions are loaded.

+**Solution:** This bug can be solved by tweaking the useEffect in app.tsx and loadAllTransactions function.
+Just by putting a flag condition for the paginatedTransaction data we can solve both the part of the bug described in this problem.

 # Bug 6: View more button not working as expected

 _This bug has 2 wrong behaviors that can be fixed with the same solution.
 It's acceptable to fix with separate solutions as well._